wtsia/Blog-Site/roverblog/content/posts/Scalability.md

 - Hashed ver. of query is cache key
 - issues: expiration, it is hard to delete cache if it is a complex query, and changing one table cell would require deleting all cached queries including that table cell

-#### Summary:
+> Summary:
-hashed version of query is stored as cache key for the dataset in the cache, but maye have issues with complex queries or changing a table cell.
+hashed version of query is stored as cache key for the dataset in the cache, but may have issues with complex queries or changing a table cell.

 #### Cached Objects
 - Preferable pattern